Peugeot 2008 vs BYD Sealion 6

 Who Should Buy Which?

-Buy the Peugeot 2008 if: You want the lower entry price, need more boot space, need stronger towing, or prefer Peugeot's approach to design and ownership experience.
+Buy the Peugeot 2008 if: You want the lower entry price, need more boot space, or prefer Peugeot's approach to design and ownership experience.

-Buy the BYD Sealion 6 if: You prioritise performance, want lower running costs, value a longer warranty, or prefer BYD's approach to design and ownership experience.
+Buy the BYD Sealion 6 if: You prioritise performance, want lower running costs, value a longer warranty, need stronger towing, or prefer BYD's approach to design and ownership experience.

 The Verdict

-The BYD Sealion 6 takes 4 of 7 key spec categories.
-The BYD Sealion 6 will save you roughly $1,311 a year in fuel.
+The Peugeot 2008 takes 4 of 7 key spec categories and comes in at a lower price.
+The BYD Sealion 6 will save you roughly $1,028 a year in fuel.
 If boot space matters, the Peugeot 2008 has a clear edge.
 The BYD Sealion 6 adds peace of mind with a longer 6-year warranty.
 The best pick depends on what you value most.
 Explore the full specs for each model below.

 Disclaimer: All information in this comparison was believed to be correct at the time of publishing (20 April 2026).
 Prices are manufacturer recommended retail prices (RRP) and may vary by state, dealer, and options.
 Driveaway costs include estimated on-road costs for Victoria.
 Fuel economy figures are WLTP/ADR combined cycle.
 Specifications can change without notice.
 Always verify with the manufacturer before making a purchase decision.
 CarSorted does not accept payment for recommendations.